Elevenlabs AudioNative Player

 • download material

-The more events you set up, the easier it will be later to manage audience groups for remarketing campaigns.
-You should primarily use the so-called Facebook standard events to take full advantage of the data to create audience groups and to optimize your campaigns for these conversions.
+The more events you set up, the easier it will be to manage audience groups for remarketing campaigns later.
+To fully utilize the data to create audience groups and optimize your campaigns for these conversions, you should primarily use the so-called Facebook standard events.

 Is it worth using remarketing campaigns in Meta Ads?

-First of all, it would be appropriate to start with the question, why does remarketing work?
-It is related to the behavior of users, who very rarely decide to make a purchase on their first visit to the site.
+First, it would be appropriate to start with the question, Why does remarketing work?
+It is related to the behavior of users, who rarely decide to make a purchase on their first visit to the site.
 It is related to a lot of anxiety, the comparison process, the transition from the interest phase to the active search and purchase phase, and so on.
-Your task, then, is to sustain interest, inspire trust, and ultimately lead to the first purchase.
-Here I refer you to an article about indicators for assessing marketing effectiveness – monitoring user lifetime value and acquisition cost will be key in the future.
+Your task is to sustain interest, inspire trust, and ultimately lead to the first purchase.
+Here, I refer you to an article about indicators for assessing marketing effectiveness – monitoring user lifetime value and acquisition cost will be key in the future.

 As the above example of how remarketing works shows, its main purpose is to deepen interest.
 However, remarketing can be used in completely different ways, for example: